rodrigorc/inputmap/STEAM.md

 It also defines a _feature_ of 64 bytes.
 That is a kind of special command that can be sent or received offside the usual events.

-What this means is that if you read the Valve `/dev/hidraw*` device you will get blocks of 64 bytes each, with vendor specific meaning.
+What this means is that if you read the Steam `/dev/hidraw*` device you will get blocks of 64 bytes each, with vendor specific meaning.

 ## The input report

-Each block of data read from the Valve hidraw device contains 64 bytes of data.
+Each block of data read from the Steam hidraw device contains 64 bytes of data.
 I have managed to make sense of most of them.

 In the following tables I will describe what I know.